rife2/bld-junit-reporter/example/README.md

 ./bld reporter --index=1
 ```

-## Display the first failure in the firt group of test failures
+## Display the first failure in the first group of test failures

 ```console
 ./bld reporter --i=1.2